zammad/zammad-documentation/appendix/single-sign-on.rst

 ===============

 You may stumble upon issues in some situations.
-The above guide should avoid them, but we thought they still may help.
+The above guide should avoid them, but we thought below may still help.
 These error messages can be found within your apaches webserver log.

 an unspported mechanism was requested (unsupported etype - server might not support AES256) Ensure that the service account you're using has the correct kerberos encryption enabled.